kciurleo/AGN/README.md

 `srcflux_runner.py` runs the Ciao tool `srcflux` on the match errors identified by the full process fitting code to see if they're low count sources.

+`xray_followup.py` identifies minimally absorbed AGN which have not yet been observed with XMM.

 ### sh

 `find_obsid_given_name.sh` takes in a file with IAU names, then spits out a new file with the chandra OBSIDs (and dates and lengths/times) for those objects.